alexis-catherine/Academic-Webpage/content/authors/admin/_index.md

   url: "https://www.mohonkpreserve.org/what-we-do/conservation-science/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Improving data management and analytics in biological and environmental sciences

 interests:
 - Bioinformatics